MainaZaquir/Code-challenge-3/README.md

 ## Credits

-This application was created by `Maina Zaquir`.Special thanks to `Sam Tomashi` and `Caleb Kiprotich` for providing the guidance and support necessary for developing this application.
+This application was created by [Maina Zaquir](https://github.com/MainaZaquir).Special thanks to [Sam Tomashi](https://github.com/SamTomashi) and [Caleb Kiprotich](https://github.com/Calebbii) for providing the guidance and support necessary for developing this application.

 ## License